ChapatteMateo/ADACADABRA/index.md

 ![png](/assets/img/clusters_stat.png)

+So very low class areas have a median annual household income below 29'000 £, low class between 28'000 £ and 36'000 £, medium class between 36'000 £ and 45'000 £, high class between 45'000 £ and 57'000 $ and finally very_high have a median income greater than 57'000 £.
+Finally we note as expected that number of areas with high and very high household income are much lower than the rest.

 ## DATA, DATA, show me which population class eats healthy !

 Ok DATA, from now, I don't want you to talk, just show us the answer !

 Let's consider for each MSOAs, the set of nutrient weight as a vector.
 We will use TSNE visualization to compare eating habits difference between each MSOAs using these vectors.
-TSNE modelizes distances between vectors, so two MSOAs close to each others have similar vectors, wheras if they are far away to one another the vector are dissimilar. with similar vector are close to each other wheras they are far if vectors are dissimilar.
+TSNE modelizes distances between vectors, so two MSOAs close to each others have similar vectors, wheras if they are far away to one another the vector are dissimilar.
 We will do the same with distribution of purchased product types.
 Let us see what it reveals:

 ![png](/assets/img/tsne.png)

+DATA : "Well just note that colors correpond to wealth class..."
+I told you to shut up !!!!

-Hmmmm, it seems they are no great clusters... but it also seems that data is trying to hide something.
+Hmmmm, it seems they are no great clusters... but it also seems that DATA is trying to hide something.
 What we can observe is that there is a clear cluster for the very high class and is not overlapping with the very low class in both visulizations.
 Sorry DATA, we will need to continue your examination in more details...

 Show us for example a map of London with both wealth classes and mean weight of comsumed fibre in each MSOAs.
 As we know, fibre is good for health so maybe we'll get an insight !